leandrosardi/blackops/README.md

 })
 ```

-When you call `BlackStack::Deployment.add_node` to add a node to your infrastructure, a new instance of the class `BlackStack::Infrastructure::Node` will be created and added to the arraw `@nodes` of the module `BlackStack::Deployment`.
+When you call `BlackOps.add_node` to add a node to your infrastructure, a new instance of the class `BlackStack::Infrastructure::Node` will be created and added to the arraw `@nodes` of the module `BlackOps`.

 For more information about the `BlackStack::Infrastructure::Node` class, refer to our [BlackStack Nodes](https://github.com/leandrosardi/blackstack-nodes) library.